roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Use TEE SDK to develop and build Intel SGX 2.0 applications.md

                                                  │   └── Enclave_t.o   #[generated]
                                                  ├── enclave.signed.so #[generated]
                                                  ├── enclave.so        #[generated]
-                                                 ├── Include
                                                  └── Makefile
         ```

 2. Build an image and deploy the `helloworld` application.

     Build an image from the compiled application based on **alibabatee/centos\_sgx:7**.
-The image must contain the dynamic-link library that is required by the compiled application.
+The image must contain the dynamic-link library that is required by the compiled SGX application.

     The Dockerfile contains the following content: